sighol/wireless-keyboard/README.md

 - Lage reversible footprint for power switch.
 - Redo edge cut in inkscape.
 Use radius path and then offset to get nice corners everywhere.
 - Add TRRS so that the same PCB can be used wired with QMK.
-- Figure out if I need a acetylen c shield over nice nano.
+- Figure out if I need a screen protector for thr nice nano.